krismuniz/minimo/README.md

 Right-click the shortcut you want to delete and then select `Delete`.
 Your shortcut will be deleted immediately.

+#### Rearranging Shortcuts

+Drag-and-drop shortcuts to rearrange them.
+The order will be saved automatically and synced across all your devices via Bookmarks.

 #### Changing Minimo's Appearance

 Right-click the new tab page and click `Change appearance`.
 You will see a modal dialog window where you can select your preferred mode (light or dark), theme, favicon, and advanced custom style settings.